RoCE - Rocky

 You may have to configure the different watchdog timers, depending on your needs.

-You can see the current PFCWD status with the commend:
+You can see the current PFCWD status with the command:

 switch# show queuing pfc-queue detail